eGAN: Unsupervised approach to class imbalance using transfer learning: METHODOLOGY AND EXPERIMENTAL DESIGN

-CIFAR-100 \cite{cifar10} dataset is similar to CIFAR-10, except it has 100 classes containing 600 images each.
+CIFAR-100 \cite{cifar10} is similar to CIFAR-10, except it has 100 classes containing 600 images each.
 Each class has 500 training images and 100 testing images.
 The 100 classes in the CIFAR-100 are grouped into 20 superclasses.
-Each image comes with a "fine" label (the class in which it belongs) and a "coarse" label (the superclass in which it belongs).
+Each image comes with a "fine" label (the class in which it belongs) and a "coarse" label (the superclass).
+We also use the pneumonia subset of Stanford CheXpert dataset \cite{irvin2019chexpert} for experimenting on an inherent imbalanced dataset.
+The dataset contains 4576 and 167407 minority and majority samples, respectively.